jsonmasker/SilkRoad/readme.md

-# Lulusia Kingdom - Enterprise Business Management Platform
+# SilkRoad - Enterprise Business Management Platform

 ## 🌟 Overview

-**Lulusia Kingdom** is a comprehensive enterprise-grade business management platform built with .NET Core and Angular.
+**SilkRoad** is a comprehensive enterprise-grade business management platform built with .NET Core and Angular.
 This multi-domain solution serves as a unified ecosystem for various business operations, combining e-commerce, customer management, financial services, and business intelligence capabilities.

 ## 🏗️ Architecture